-The majority of apartments prefer that renters have a credit score in the low- to mid-600s.
-For some housing, it could be 620; others may look for a number as high as 650.
+The majority of apartments require renters to have a credit score in the low- to mid-600s.
+For some apartments, it could be 620.
+Other apartments may require a credit score as high as 650.

-The good news is that, even for apartments that check your credit, the landlord might not rule you out if you have a score much lower than that.
-Your file provides a basis for how you manage your finances, but there are other indicators that can help your case.
+The good news is that, even for apartments that require a credit check, the landlord might not rule you out if you have a score much lower than that.
+Your file provides a basis for how you manage your finances.
+However, there are other indicators that can help your case.

 How to Get an Apartment With a Low Credit Score

 You shouldn’t rule out apartments with credit checks because your score is low.
-If you don’t, you open up a lot more opportunities for what neighborhoods you can search in, as well as the creature comforts that your apartment can have, including parking, hardwood floors, and more bedrooms and bathrooms.
+If you keep your options open, you’ll have a wider array of neighborhoods to search in.
+You’ll also unlock creature comforts, such as parking, hardwood floors, and more bedrooms and bathrooms.

 Get a cosigner

 One way to get approved for apartments is by adding a cosigner to your lease.
-A creditworthy relative or friend can improve your chances of being approved, and also provide some level of assurance that they will be responsible for any rent payments if you don’t make them.
+A creditworthy relative or friend can improve your chances of being approved.
+They can also provide some level of assurance that they will be responsible for any rent payments if you don’t make them.

 You should not, however, take your cosigner for granted.
-If the landlord calls your potential cosigner and finds out that they aren’t willing to take on the responsibility of being accountable for rent payments if things don’t work out, it could hurt your case.
+If your potential cosigner isn’t willing to take on the responsibility of being a responsible party, it could hurt your case.

 Rent with roommates who have good credit scores

-Another way to get approved for housing is by renting with a roommate who has a good credit score.
+Another way to get approved for apartments is by renting with a roommate who has a good credit score.
 This will improve your chances of being approved for the apartment.

 You shouldn’t assume that having a roommate with good credit will be enough, however.
-The landlord can review your application and the rental history of each tenant individually before making their decision, meaning they could reject both or either one of you based on your background check.
+The landlord can review your application and the rental history of each tenant individually before making their decision, meaning they could reject one or both of you based on your background check.

 Offer up references

-Just like when you are applying for a job, the people who know you best can help improve your chances of being accepted into an apartment.
-If there is anyone in your life that knows how responsible and dependable you are with money, offer them up as references so they can speak on your behalf during the application process.
+The people who know you best can help improve your chances of being accepted into an apartment.
+It’s just like with a job opportunity.
+If there is anyone in your life that knows how responsible and dependable you are with money, offer them up as references.
+Then they can speak on your behalf during the application process.